SukanyaKhupase/Restaurant-Data-Analysis/README.md

 Using pandas, numpy and matplotlib we can split the data according to our liking and finding if any NaN values are present and replacing such values.
 Also we can then plot the bar graph or box plot of the above data.

 ## DELIVERABLES:
-csv: tips.csv
+csv: tips.csv,
-box plot: boxplot grouped by day & tip bar plot: barplot of day vs tips
+box plot: boxplot grouped by day & tip, bar plot: barplot of day vs tips